top of page

 2021-05-18 11.33.31.jpg

-Our 2023 plan is to provide two Mental Health and Wellbeing Family Support Workers to help families on the wards:
+We are advertising our first Mental Health and Wellbeing Family Support Worker to help families on the wards:

-• These staff will be qualified and trained to provide practical and emotional support to parents and carers - this could include anything from a friendly ‘good morning’ to helping process bad or difficult news.
+• This staff member will be qualified and trained to provide practical and emotional support to parents and carers - this could include anything from a friendly ‘good morning’ to helping process bad or difficult news.

 • They will enable parents /carers to take a short break for something to eat and drink or just to take a bit of ‘time out’.